 - Creditor protection.
 Because the property in an irrevocable trust is no longer your property, that property will be safe from your creditors.
 Your creditors will not be able to seize or levy upon the property to satisfy any of your personal debts.

 - Charitable deductions.
 Placing property into an irrevocable charitable trust could provide you or your estate valuable tax deductions, depending on when the property goes into the trust (before or after your death).

 - No access.
 Once you create an irrevocable trust, you cannot take property from the trust.
 If your circumstances change, you cannot modify an irrevocable trust to accommodate your changes in circumstances.

 - No control.
 Once the assets are in the trust, the trustee will distribute the assets per the trust document, and you cannot amend the trust.

 - Tax issues.
 Although irrevocable trusts provide tax benefits, they can cause tax problems, especially if the trust is a life insurance trust and you die before the specified period.

 - Expense.
 If you appoint a trustee to administer the trust, the trustee’s fees are an added cost on top of accounting and legal fees.

-Maryland and Washington DC estate planning attorney Michelle Lanchester has helped families in the Washington Metro area leave a legacy of love for over 25 years.
+Maryland and Washington DC estate planning attorney Michelle Lanchester has helped families in the Washington DC Metro and Largo, Maryland areas leave a legacy of love for over 30.
 If you are starting to plan for your family’s future, contact Attorney Lanchester now to set up an initial consultation.